bear-metal/bear-metal/source/_posts/2018-02-18-elixir-nerves-getting-started-raspberry-pi-3.markdown

 published: true
 ---

-A few weeks ago we checked out <a href="https://mender.io">mender</a> (see [Hosted Mender Getting Started on OSX and Raspberry Pi 3](/theden/hosted-mender-getting-started-on-osx-and-raspberry-pi-3)), now it's time to do the same with the <a href="https://nerves-project.org/">nerves project</a>.
+A few weeks ago we checked out <a href="https://mender.io">mender</a> (see [Hosted Mender Getting Started on OSX and Raspberry Pi 3](/theden/hosted-mender-getting-started-on-osx-and-raspberry-pi-3)).
+Now it's time to do the same with the <a href="https://nerves-project.org/">nerves project</a>.
+This is how the project describes itself:

 {% blockquote %}
 Craft and deploy bulletproof embedded software in <a href="https://elixir-lang.org">Elixir</a>